 When are changes coming?

-Drivers can expect access to be restricted beginning in June.
+Drivers can expect access to be restricted beginning spring 2023.
 This week, crews continued construction along Fifth Avenue to install bollards that will block vehicles from entering the spaces.
 The city is also working with MTS to retain access for bus routes 3 and 120, which run along Fifth Avenue and serve thousands of locals daily.